 - Newly launched Ancestry health and wellness traits

-Cons of AncestryDNA
+Cons Of AncestryDNA

-- No FDA approval
+- Yet to receive FDA approval

 Ancestry vs 23andMe: The Similarities And Differences